gecrooks/modern-python-template/README.md

 # cd ..
 ```

 Note that we have placed the sphinx documentation tools in `docsrc` rather than the more traditional `docs`.
-This is to keep the `docs` directory available for use to serve documentation using `githubs-pages`.
+This is to keep the `docs` directory available to serve documentation using `githubs-pages`.
 (We also have to update the root `.gitignore` file.)

 ## Makefile